The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --regression

-In effect, $y_{\alpha}$ which resembles a Box--Cox style mapping.
-The result $y_{\alpha}$ is an unconstrained vector in Euclidean space, suitable for standard multivariate statistical techniques.
-When $\alpha = 1$, the transformation corresponds (up to scaling) to raw data analysis (RDA).
-When $\alpha=-1$, the transformation is aligned with RDA as well, but using the inverse of the compositional data.
-As $\alpha \to 0$, the transformation converges to the ilr transformation used in log-ratio analysis (LRA)
+In effect, $\bm{y}_{\alpha}$ resembles a Box--Cox style mapping, and the resulting $\bm{y}_{\alpha}$ is an unconstrained vector in Euclidean space, suitable for standard multivariate statistical techniques.
+For convenience purposes we allow $\alpha$ to lie within $\left[-1,1\right]$.
+From Equations (\ref{stayalpha}) and (\ref{alef}), when $\alpha=1$, the simplex is linearly expanded as the values of the components are simply multiplied by a scalar and then centered.
+In this case, the transformation corresponds (up to scaling) to RDA.
+When $\alpha=-1$, the inverse of the values of the components are multiplied by a scalar and then centered.
+Thus, the transformation is aligned with RDA as well, but using the inverse of the compositional data.
+At the limiting case, as $\alpha \to 0$, the transformation converges to the ilr transformation used in LRA.
 Thus, the $\alpha$--transformation provides a continuum between RDA and LRA, allowing analysts to choose the most appropriate representation of compositional data based on empirical performance or theoretical considerations.